The challenge of peak season in logistics

 Carnival

-The Carnival is the major festive season before Lent, and causes widespread celebrations, parades, and street parties.
-While it occurs in many countries around the world, Brazil is the country in the world experiencing a significant slowdown during this week.
-In some regions – for example, in the northeast of the country – the holiday can last between six and ten days, depending on the city.
-During this time, many companies and businesses completely stop their activities and suppliers take a break.
-The impacts of Carnival on global supply chains are generally limited when compared to events like the Chinese New Year.
-However, there can be some localized effects in specific industries and regions such as Brazil.
-Businesses with operations or suppliers in regions where Carnival is celebrated may need to plan for localized effects, but the broader global supply chain is unlikely to be significantly affected.
+The Carnival is a major festive season in several countries, with its widespread celebrations, parades, and street parties.
+While celebrated in many countries, Brazil is the one experiencing a significant slowdown during this week.
+In some regions – for example, in the northeast of the country – the holiday can last between six and ten days, depending on the city: during this time, many companies and businesses stop their activities and suppliers take a break.
+While the impact of Carnival on global supply chains is generally limited compared to larger events such as Chinese New Year, localized effects can occur.
+Companies with operations, partners, or suppliers in affected regions should plan accordingly to mitigate short-term disruptions.

 Summer Holiday Season